Quick Summary

 It is pronounced as muhk-MAH-huhn line.

-The border between India and Nepal is delineated by the Kali River in the Kalapani region.
+The Kali River delineates the border between India and Nepal in the Kalapani region.

 Chegg India does not ask for money to offer any opportunity with the company.
 We request you to be vigilant before sharing your personal and financial information with any third party.
 Beware of fraudulent activities claiming affiliation with our company and promising monetary rewards or benefits.
 Chegg India shall not be responsible for any losses resulting from such activities.